 On Air Now

-As the UK prepares for a heatwave this week, dog owners are being warned to keep their pooches cool.
+As the UK prepares for a heatwave this weekend, dog owners are being warned to keep their pooches cool.

-The UK is set for a scorcher this week, with some areas across the nation hitting over 30 degrees.
+The UK is set for a scorcher this weekend, with some areas across the nation hitting highs of 30 degrees.

 And while we can't wait to bask in the sunshine, it's important we keep ourselves and our pets safe in the hot weather.